stedavkle/ML-Bundesliga/README.rst

 clever algorithms and machine learning models, striving to accurately predict future outcomes using the aforementioned models.

-With more features however, came a more complex user interaction.
-As a means of counteracting this, we built a web based, streamlined User Interface to guide the user through this extensive selection process.
+With more features, however, came a more complex user interaction.
+As a means of counteracting this, we built a web based, streamlined User Interface (UI) to guide the user through this extensive selection process.
-Advanced settings in the UI are pre selected, allowing newer users to easily navigate, without needing detailed knowledge of the algorithms capabilities, while giving more experienced users direct access to fine tuned predictions.
+Advanced settings in the UI are pre-selected, allowing newer users to easily navigate, without needing detailed knowledge of the algorithms capabilities, while giving more experienced users direct access to fine-tuned predictions.

-The resulting predictions are dependant on the algorithm used, simpler models merely return the chances for a draw or win for either team, whereas the more complex machine learning models may also give a concrete score predicted for the match.
+The resulting predictions are dependent on the algorithm used, simpler models merely return the chances for a draw or win for either team, whereas the more complex machine learning models may also give a concrete score predicted for the match.